"Not only defended but also applied": The perceived absurdity of Bayesian inference: A view from 1950

 Where was this coming from, historically?
 With Stephen Stigler out of the room, we are reduced to speculation (or, maybe we should say, we are free to speculate).
 We doubt that Feller came to his own considered judgment about the relevance of Bayesian inference to the goals of quality control engineers.
-Rather, we suspect that it was from discussions with one or more statistician colleague(s) that he drew his strong opinions about the relative merits of different statistical philosophies.
+Rather, we suspect that it was from discussions with one or more statistician colleagues that he drew his strong opinions about the relative merits of different statistical philosophies.
 In that sense, Feller is an interesting case in that he was a leading mathematician of his area, a person who one might have expected would be well informed about statistics, and the quotation reveals the unexamined assumptions of his colleagues.
-It is doubtful that even the most rabid anti-Bayesian of 2010 would claim that Bayesian inference cannot applied.
-(We would further argue that the ``modern methods of statistics" Feller refers to have to be understood in an historical context as eliminating older approaches by Bayes, Laplace and other 19th century authors, in a spirit akin to Keynes (1921).
-Modernity starts with the great anti-Bayesian Ronald Fisher who, along with Richard von Mises,\footnote{\cite{vonmises:1957} may have been strong in mathematics and other fields, but when it came to a simple comparison of binomial variances, he didn't know how to check for statistical significance; see \cite{gelman:2010}.
-He rejected not only ``persistent subjectivists'' (p.\ 94) such as John Maynard Keynes and Harold Jeffreys, but also Fisher's likelihood theory (p.\ 158).} is mentioned on page 6 by Feller as the originator of ``the statistical attitude towards probability.'')
+It is doubtful that even the most rabid anti-Bayesian of 2010 would claim that Bayesian inference cannot apply.
+(We would further argue that the ``modern methods of statistics'' Feller refers to have to be understood in historical context as eliminating older approaches by Bayes, Laplace, and other 19th century authors, in a spirit akin to Keynes (1921).
+Modernity starts with the great anti-Bayesian Ronald Fisher who, along with Richard von Mises, is mentioned on page 6 by Feller as the originator of ``the statistical attitude towards probability.'' \cite{vonmises:1957} may have been strong in mathematics and other fields, but when it came to a simple comparison of binomial variances, he didn't know how to check for statistical significance; see \cite{gelman:2010}.
+He rejected not only ``persistent subjectivists'' (p.\ 94) such as John Maynard Keynes and Harold Jeffreys, but also Fisher's likelihood theory (p.\ 158).)